-It’s ok and expected to be talking to 3-5 people at a time and actively going on dates with 1-2 other people.
+It’s ok and even expected to be talking to 3-5 people at a time and actively going on dates with 1-2 other people.
 Overly investing yourself in someone you have not met is unhealthy.
 Be optimistic, excited but don’t put your eggs all in one basket before you get to know someone.

 This is unfortunate but true.
 Using more photos is not necessarily better.
 An unflattering photo or inconsistent look, appearance (hair color, hairstyle, facial hair, tan, hair length, weight, choice of clothes, people in the photo or location of the photo) all provide clues and signals.

 Some people can view inconsistency as having and unstable life or lack of confidence in one’s appearance.
 Others can view it as identity crisis.

 Get feedback from trusted sources.
 Here is an introductory guide to dating app photos.

 Assume You Will Be Judged By Your First, Main Photo Only When Swiping

 Some people, in an effort to be efficient and save time, will swipe left or right based on the first, main photo.
 Upon matching, he/she may review the profile in more detail and decide to start a conversation or unmatch.